terraform-aws-modules/terraform-aws-vpc/examples/complete-vpc/README.md

 Configuration in this directory creates set of VPC resources which may be sufficient for staging or production environment (look into [simple-vpc](../simple-vpc) for more simplified setup).

-There are public, private, database, ElastiCache, intra (private w/o Internet access) subnets, and NAT Gateways created in each availability zone.
+There are public, private, database, ElastiCache, Neptune, intra (private w/o Internet access) subnets, and NAT Gateways created in each availability zone.

 ## Usage